Oriental Shorthair Cat Lifespan & Longevity Guide

 The Oriental Shorthair has an average lifespan of 12-15 yrs.
 With proper nutrition, exercise, and veterinary care, many Oriental Shorthairs live full, healthy lives.

-With a typical weight of 5-10 lbs and lifespan of 12-15 yrs, the Oriental Shorthair requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 5-10 lbs and lifespan of 12-15 yrs, the Oriental Shorthair has specific care needs shaped by its genetics and build.
 At 5-10 lbs with a life expectancy spanning 12-15 yrs, the Oriental Shorthair represents one of the more active and engaging cat breeds available.

 Factors Affecting Longevity